Section E: 11 Plus Appeals - Miscellaneous

 E10.
 I believe the headteacher recommendations at our Bucks school were done based on a CATs test at which our son did well in both verbal and quantitative but his average overall score was low due to a low non verbal score.

-If the head really based the school’s rankings on a single overall CAT score, I am almost speechless!
+If the head really based the school’s recommendations on a single overall CAT score, it was contrary to the guidance given to primary schools.

-It would have made a bit more sense to use just the CAT VR score, which fits better with the format of the Bucks 11+.
-Even that is not advisable.
-The instructions to head teachers state “it is not possible to directly translate a test score in another test to the 11+”.
+This question pre-dates the introduction of CEM tests in 2013.
+At the time it would have made a bit more sense to use just the CAT VR score, which fitted better with the then format of the Bucks 11+.
+Even that would not have been advisable.
+The instructions to headteachers clearly state “it is not possible to directly translate a test score in another test to the 11+”.
 A single test is not reliable.
 In fact CAT results come with a warning from GL Assessment / NFER: “a pupil’s score is only an estimate of true ability …………”

 Note the clear layout below (introduction + academic points + extenuating circumstances + conclusion)